Is conformal cooling right for your plastic injection molding?

 Knowing when it makes sense to spend on conformal cooling – and when it doesn’t – is key.

-It’s worth taking the time to carefully evaluating the pros and cons of conformal cooling for your specific situation before making the decision to move ahead or not.
+It’s worth taking the time to carefully evaluate the pros and cons of conformal cooling for your specific situation before making the decision to move ahead or not.

 SimForm’s Conformal Cooling ROI Calculator eliminates the guesswork for you